-- Development will need to protect and enhance the setting of nearby listed buildings and the town centre conservation area. - Provide for pedestrian connections between St Botolphs and Long / Short Wyre Street
+- Development will need to protect and enhance the setting of nearby listed buildings and the town centre conservation area. - Provide for pedestrian connections between St Botolphs and Long / Short Wyre Street.

 The 2016 Retail Study Update identified limited capacity for convenience goods floorspace over the plan period (after allowing for existing commitments).
-If proposals come forward for new convenience goods floorspace they will be assessed (as required) having regard for the sequential and impact tests set out in the NPPF and other relevant policies in this Plan.